MLMogford/MLMogford.github.io/about/index.md

 &nbsp;

-I to develop machine learning services within a variety of domains.
+I work to develop machine learning services within a variety of domains.
 I focus on designing the cloud architecture, assisting with machine learning model design, and implementing pipelines that bring these ideas to reality.

 &nbsp;